openstack/ironic-inspector/README.rst

 This is an auxiliary service for discovering hardware properties for a node managed by `Ironic`_.
-Hardware introspection or hardware properties discovery is a process of getting hardware parameters required for scheduling from a bare metal node, given it's power management credentials (e.g. IPMI address, user name and password).
+Hardware introspection or hardware properties discovery is a process of getting hardware parameters required for scheduling from a bare metal node, given its power management credentials (e.g. IPMI address, user name and password).

 * Free software: Apache license